cessen/tenthash/docs/specification.md

 - `D` = `0xf5d94991b6b9b944`

-### Xoring input data.
+### Xoring the input data.

-Input data is processed in 256-bit chunks.
-If the last chunk is less than 256 bits, its end is padded out to 256 bits with zeros, and it is then processed as normal.
+Input data is processed in 256-bit chunks.  **If the last chunk is less than 256 bits,** it is padded out to 256 bits with zeros and then processed as normal.

-Each chunk of data is treated as four 64-bit *little-endian* integers (i.e. on big-endian platforms the byte order within each 64-bit sub-chunk must be reversed) and is xored into the hash state as follows:
+Each chunk of data is treated as four 64-bit *little-endian* unsigned integers (i.e. on big-endian platforms the byte order within each individual 64-bit sub-chunk must be reversed) and is xored into the hash state:

 ```python
 A ^= chunk[bits 0-63]